floriangaechter/floriangaechter.com/content/blog/motioneye-in-home-assistant/index.md

     mjpeg_url: "http://URLFROMMOTIONEYE:8081/mjpeg"
 ```

-Make sure to check that the port matches the one you set in motionEye.
+Make sure to check that the port matches the one you set in motionEye and to append `mjpeg` to actually get the mjpeg stream.

 Once the camera and the stream are set up properly, we need to add the picture entity card to Lovelace: